jack2148/dp-act-policy-study/README.md

 | ACT baseline | on (0.01) | 1 | **2%** |
 | ACT, no ensemble | off | 32 | **12%** |

+### Benchmark context

+The original Diffusion Policy paper reports substantially stronger Push-T performance under its own benchmark protocol, but those numbers are not directly comparable to the `pc_success` metric used here.
+The published simulated Push-T evaluation uses target-area coverage, multiple training seeds, many randomized environment initializations, and a different training/evaluation configuration.

+This repository therefore treats the local Push-T experiments as controlled policy-behavior and execution-strategy studies within the LeRobot setup, rather than as a reproduction of the published Diffusion Policy benchmark.

 In this setup, changing the ACT execution strategy—disabling temporal ensembling and executing longer action segments—improved closed-loop success.
 Whether the gain comes primarily from temporal ensembling, action-horizon choice, or their interaction remains a follow-up question.
 Single-frame ACT observation (`n_obs_steps=1`) may also omit velocity/momentum; this remains a hypothesis rather than an isolated causal conclusion.

 <details><summary>Detailed ACT ablations</summary>